 I personally am a huge proponent of the law of attraction and think that mindset is everything when it comes to reverse engineering success.
 Therefore, if this is your type of thing then I say to go for it.

-Overall, it is completely possible to write a check to yourself if you would like.
+Overall, it is completely possible to write a check to yourself when filling out a check if you would like.
 However, as shown above there are a lot of more efficient methods for transferring funds between accounts that could save you a lot of time.
 Therefore, I would stick to looking into the electronic methods of transfer just to make things easier.